A spousal election to take a one-half interest in homestead property instead of a life estate must be made within 6 months of the decedent’s death.

-WARNING: If a surviving spouse wants 50% of the homestead property, he or she need to give notice of the election within 6 months of death – no exceptions!
+If a surviving spouse wants 50% of the homestead property, he or she needs to give notice of the election within 6 months of death – no exceptions!

-Homestead property in Florida is complicated.
-What constitutes “homestead” is defined by Article X, Section 4 of the Florida Constitution.
+Homestead property in Florida is complicated business.
+Article X, Section 4 of the Florida Constitution defines “homestead” property.
 Homestead property is protected against levy and execution by most judgment creditors (and against creditor claims post death), receives special property tax treatment and is subject to specific restrictions on its descent and devise upon the death of the owner.
 This blog is about the descent and devise of homestead.

 Florida Statute §732.401(1) provides: